 To interrupt shooting and unload the rifle, engage the Manual Safety by pressing the safety button from left to right (RED band no longer visible).
-Remove the magazine, lift up on the bolt handle and pull the bolt to its most rearward position.
-This will extract and eject the cartridge in the chamber.
+Remove the magazine, pull the bolt to its most rearward position, extracting and ejecting the cartridge in the chamber.

-As a safety procedure, every time shooting is interrupted or the rifle is unloaded, we strongly recommend keeping the bolt in the open position.
+As a safety procedure, every time shooting is interrupted or the rifle is unloaded, we strongly recommend keeping the bolt locked in the open position.